LSSTDESC/firecrown/.github/pull_request_template.md

 - [ ] I have run `bash pre-commit-check` and fixed any issues
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] I have 100% test coverage for my changes
 - [ ] I have made corresponding changes to the documentation
+- [ ] I have 100% test coverage for my changes (please check this after the CI system has verified the coverage)